Marjorie Hope Nicolson

 Marjorie Hope Nicolson (February 18, 1894 – March 9, 1981) was an American literary scholar.
 She was elected a member of the American Philosophical Society in 1941 and a Fellow of the American Academy of Arts and Sciences in 1955.

 Early life and education

-Nicolson was the daughter of Charles Butler Nicolson, editor-in-chief of the Detroit Free Press during World War I and later that paper's correspondent in Washington, DC, and Lissie Hope Morris.
+Marjorie Hope Nicolson was born in Yonkers, New York on February 18, 1894.
+She was the daughter of Charles Butler Nicolson, editor-in-chief of the Detroit Free Press during World War I and later that paper's correspondent in Washington, DC, and Lissie Hope Morris.

 Nicolson graduated from the University of Michigan with a B.A. degree in 1914, followed by her M.A. in 1918.
 Afterwards, she attended Yale, where she received a Ph.D. in 1920, where she was the first woman to receive the distinguished John Addison Porter Prize for her dissertation.

 She taught first at the University of Michigan and was granted an assistant professorship before continuing her graduate study at Johns Hopkins College from 1923–1926.
 While at Johns Hopkins, Nicolson continued to teach at Goucher College.
 In 1926, she left for England to study as one of the early Guggenheim fellows.